Destinations: NinjaTrader vs Tradovate

 cancelallorders | Yes | Yes | Cancels every working order across all linked accounts on both destinations. |

-cancelandbracket | Yes | Yes | Cancels the instrument's working orders and wraps the live position in a TP/SL OCO.
-Same safety behavior as NinjaTrader: quantity clamps to the live position and the bracket is aborted if the position goes flat during the cancel window.
-Absolute prices only on Tradovate. |
+cancelandbracket | Yes | Yes | Cancels the instrument's working orders and wraps the live position in a TP/SL OCO. action=buy protects a long position and action=sell protects a short position; it is the protected position side, not the exit-order side.
+Both destinations require an open matching position, clamp quantity, and abort if the position goes flat or changes direction during cancellation. |

 You never get a silent failure.
 If you set destination=tradovate with a command that is not supported, CrossTrade rejects the alert with a message naming the command and listing the supported set, and the rejection is recorded in your Alert History.